Table of Contents

 Hypotension is a late presentation of severe dehydration and possibly hypovolemic shock.
 Infants and children with severe dehydration have decreased skin turgor and a weak pulse.

 If dehydration and hypernatremia are not corrected, children might develop seizures.
-Long-term sequalae of uncorrected hypernatremia include the development of mental retardation and learning disorders.
+Long-term sequelae of uncorrected hypernatremia include the development of mental retardation and learning disorders.
 Seizures put the infant at an increased risk of sudden death.
 Death can be caused by either the seizure itself or by hypovolemic shock.

 Diagnostic Workup for Diabetes Insipidus in Children

 The first diagnostic test for the workup of diabetes insipidus is a urine analysis to check the urine specific gravity of a first-morning urine sample.
 The urine is usually diluted.
 In most cases, serum sodium levels are elevated, and serum osmolarity can be greater than 300 mOsm/kg.

-When the above investigations show clues suggestive of diabetes insipidus, a 24-hour urine collection is indicated.
+When the above investigations indicate diabetes insipidus, a 24-hour urine collection is indicated.
 The total urine output is usually elevated, while the number of osmoles excreted per day is low.

 Water deprivation test

 To confirm the diagnosis of diabetes insipidus and differentiate between central and nephrogenic forms of the disease, a water deprivation test is indicated.
 Urine and blood osmolality are first checked at baseline.
-Afterward, we deprive the patient of water after breakfast.
-Water deprivation should be limited to 7 hours for children and 4 hours for infants.
+Afterward, deprive the patient of water after breakfast.
+Water deprivation should be limited to seven hours for children and four hours for infants.
 During the deprivation period, measure serum and urine osmolality every two hours.
-If polyuria persists, intranasal desmopressin is administered.
+If polyuria persists, administer intranasal desmopressin.

 The interpretation of the water deprivation test is as follows:

 The normal response for the water deprivation test and desmopressin is a urine-to-serum osmolality ratio of 1.5 or higher or an increase in that ratio of 1.0 or more from baseline.
 This normal response is expected in central diabetes insipidus, but not in nephrogenic diabetes insipidus.

 Once the diagnosis of central diabetes insipidus is made, one should start looking for possible structural causes.
 A cranial magnetic resonance imaging study is indicated to exclude pituitary gland tumors, cysts, or hypoplasia.